ARCHANAVALSANM/first-app/notes.md

 For the routerLink to work in the template, add a file level import of RouterLink and RouterOutlet from '@angular/router', then update the component imports array to include both RouterLink and RouterOutlet.

 ActivatedRoute router feature that enables you to have access to the data about the current route.

+In Angular, FormGroup and FormControl are types that enable you to build forms.
+The FormControl type can provide a default value and shape the form data.

+The template now includes an event handler (submit)="submitApplication()".
+Angular uses parentheses syntax around the event name to define events in the template code.